 4. Says numbers and does basic math

 6. Describes self and others: name, nationality, profession, personal attributes, residence age

 7. Formulates simple questions and answers

 8. Writes lists and discrete sentences

-9. Reads and understands very simple letters and texts
+9. Reads and understands very simple letters, texts, and thematically related authentic materials

 10. Comprehends slow native speech in a highly controlled/contextualized setting.